-The World Press Freedom Conference 2020 (WPFC) uniquely gathers journalists, media companies, human rights defenders, members of the judiciary, policymakers, academics, youth, NGOs and everyone who is interested in press freedom worldwide.
-Take a look at the programme overview and the speakers, and register now for WPFC!
+The World Press Freedom Conference 2020 (WPFC), held on 9 and 10 December 2020, uniquely gathered journalists, media companies, human rights defenders, members of the judiciary, policymakers, academics, youth, NGOs and everyone who is interested in press freedom worldwide.

 “A free press is essential for a functioning democracy and a free society” - Stef Blok, Minister of Foreign Affairs